 Ask your parents to make an appointment to assess your ability to wear contacts.
 If he or she gives thumbs-up, then try a pair.
 Wearing lenses is the best way to find out if you and contact lenses were made for each other.

 A. Our main office is located in the Station Tower at 501-421 Bay Street in Sault Ste.
 Marie, right across from the Station Mall.
 Look for the TD Canada Trust Bank and Subway on the main floor.
-We also operate a second location in the Medical Clinic at 333 River Street in Thessalon, Ontario.
-Both locations offer a dispensary and free parking and are fully wheelchair accessible.
+We offer a dispensary and free parking and are fully wheelchair accessible.